 Higher Education Involvement

-Continued collaboration with higher education leaders and faculty is critical to our success.
-Representatives from higher education are involved in key design decisions—with the goal that colleges and universities across Smarter Balanced member states will accept an agreed-upon achievement level on the assessment as evidence that high school students are ready for entry level, credit-bearing coursework.
+Collaboration with higher education leaders and faculty is critical to our success.
+Representatives from higher education have been involved in key design decisions—with the goal that colleges and universities across Smarter Balanced member states will accept an agreed-upon achievement level on the assessment as evidence that high school students are ready for entry level, credit-bearing coursework.
 Major areas of work for higher education have included: